zubime/gallery-microservice/README.md

 * Utilization of Spring Data Mongo DB Grid FS template to store Blob Objects

 # domain
-* Gallery - used for grouping resources into galleries
+* Album - used for grouping resources into galleries
-* Resource - Resource represent Blob Object
+* Media - Resource represent Blob Object
 * Tag - used for tagging resources

 # model (jdl)

+entity Media {

+}
+entity Album {

+}
+entity Tag {

+}

 # multitenancy feature
 * Domain objects are owned by some entity in current implementation User.